mityada/MotionEstimationVisualizer/README.md

 Motion Estimation Visualizer
 ----------------------------

-This visualizer shows calculated motion vectors on the frame and creates estimated frame from previous frame and motion vectors.
+This visualizer shows calculated motion vectors on the frame and/or estimated frame.

 Compiling
 ---------